-The 7 players Madrid signed alongside Cristiano Ronaldo & how they fared
+The 7 players Madrid signed with Cristiano Ronaldo & how they fared

 The summer of 2009 was quite a time for Real Madrid.
 Florentino Perez returned as president with the task of knocking Pep Guardiola’s treble-winning Barcelona off their perch.